learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 ### Yarn

 You will also need Yarn insalled for ABP Framework, you can install Yarn through the npm package manager which comes bundled with Node.js when you install it on your system.
 Ensure that it is Yarn v1.20+ not v2.
-ABP Framework doesn't support Yean v2
+ABP Framework doesn't support Yarn v2

 ```bash
 npm install -g yarn